weijuey/tp/docs/UserGuide.md

 ### List contacts with high importance : `impts`

-Shows you all contact(s) with high importance.
+Shows you all contact(s) with high importance, tagged with the red flag.

 Format: `impts`